rdfostrich/article-jws2018-ostrich/content/ingestion.md

 In this section, we discuss two ingestion algorithms: a memory-intensive batch algorithm and a memory-efficient streaming algorithm.
-These algorithms both take a changeset—containing additions and deletions—as input, and ingest it to the store as a new version.
+These algorithms both take a changeset—containing additions and deletions—as input, and append it as a new version to the store.
 Note that the ingested changesets are regular changesets: they are relative to one another according to [](#regular-delta-chain).
 Furthermore, we assume that the ingested changesets are valid changesets: they don't contain impossible triple sequences such as a triple that is removed in two versions without having an addition in between.